Hurricanes cool off Flames with 4-0 victory

+”We’re a deep team.
+When we work hard and forecheck hard, we’re really effective,” Hamilton said.

-Calgary lost for the first time since Geoff Ward took over from Bill Peters behind the bench.
-The 57-year-old had won his first six games after being named interim head coach on Nov.
+Calgary lost for the first time since Ward took over from Bill Peters.
+The 57-year-old had won his first six games after officially being named interim head coach on Nov.
 29, matching Mario Tremblay (1995-96 Montreal Canadiens) for the longest win streak by a coach after taking over midseason.

+”Today was a tough one.
+It was one of those games where I felt like the team that scored first was going to have a real advantage and I think that that was the case,” Flames captain Mark Giordano said.

+Despite the stumble at home, Calgary is 8-1-1 in its past 10.

 David Rittich had 27 stops for the Flames.

-The Flames challenged the goal for offside, but video review confirmed the call on the ice was correct and Calgary was assessed a delay of game penalty.
-The Hurricanes power play entered the game 5 for 11 in their previous three games, and stayed hot.

-Just over a minute into the man advantage, Hamilton took a shot from the faceoff dot that went in off Rittich’s glove for his 12th goal of the season.

-Foegele put the game away with a short-handed goal at 15:05 of the third.
-After his first shot hit Mark Giordano in the skate, he buried the rebound.
-Foegele added an empty-netter with 3 seconds remaining.
+Foegele put the game away with a short-handed goal at 15:05 of the third, then another into an empty net with 3 seconds remaining.

 NOTES: Flames D TJ Brodie played in his 600th game.
 He’s the 10th player in franchise history to reach that milestone… Hamilton has 30 goals since the start of the 2018-19 season, which leads all defensemen… The Hurricanes will practice in Banff, Alberta., on Monday, before playing in Winnipeg on Tuesday.